snicker02/Catoptron3D/README.md

 Either rail toggles independently.
 Above 1180px they reserve width and the canvas is centred in what is left; below that they overlay, because two 300px rails plus a usable viewport does not fit on a tablet — at 1024px reserving both would leave a 424px slot to work in.

+## Artifacts: what each one actually was

+Several rounds of reported artifacts were chased here, with a lot of wrong turns.
+The wrong turns are kept deliberately — most were reasonable and all of them were wrong in the same *way*.

+**The method that finally worked, and should be first every time:** render the raw depth and the raw normal with no shading and no colour.
+On the frame in question both were clean — depth smooth across the flat panels, normals a uniform constant.
+That eliminated the estimator, the marcher and the normal calculation in a single render and left only shading terms.
+Guessing at colour, precision and step scale in turn had cost several rounds before that.

+### Mottled flat faces — ambient occlusion

+Switching shading terms off one at a time on a flat panel: **AO 16.5 to 10.1**, reflections 16.5 to 17.1.
+Almost entirely AO.
+No radius removes it — 16.5 at 0.5, 16.3 at 0.1, 17.7 at 0.02 — so
+an AO radius control added earlier was treating a symptom.

+The reason is structural: AO samples the distance ESTIMATE along the normal, and on a deep IFS that estimate is a weak, non-smooth bound at every offset, so each probe lands on structure and the occlusion varies across a face that is genuinely flat.

+Each sample is now normalised by its own offset and clamped to at most 1, so one bad estimate cannot dominate, and the sum is divided by the total weight.
+Panel ripple 16.5 to 13.9.
+**An improvement, not a cure** — AO off gives 10.1.
+On such flames, turn AO down or off.

+### Smooth fan-shaped arcs — real fins, smeared

+Thin fins thrown off by a flip map, averaged away by **Normal smoothing**.
+At 16 the probe reaches about 0.15 world units, comparable to the structure, so the normal averages across many fins and they collapse into arcs.
+At 1 they resolve into the fins they always were.
+Normal smoothing is capped at 4 for this reason.

+### Concentric contour rings — the trap channel

+Distinct from the arcs above, and this one IS colour.
+The trap component driving colour defaulted to `trap.w`, the squared orbit radius — a radial quantity, so its level sets on a flat panel are rings, and a cosine palette turns them into contour bands. **Trap channel** (Colour) now offers the radius, any single axis, or the minimum of X/Y/Z, which band along the structure instead.
+Trap scale above about 1 wraps the palette more than once across one face.

+### Specks in empty space — a precision guard, since removed

+A guard that froze the backward walk when the best and second-best candidate were within a tolerance.
+Image boxes tie EXACTLY on their shared boundary planes, so it froze at the first step and returned an unrefined negative estimate that reads as a hit — false surface along those planes.
+Isolated specks 648 to 1006.
+Removed in 0.36.0.

+### Filled sheets are not a fault

+Four maps at scale exactly 0.5 translated to the four corners tile the square, so the attractor genuinely contains **filled sheets**.
+They are real geometry.
+Dropping the corner scale to 0.47 makes them vanish because it changes the artwork, not because it fixes anything.

+Exact tiling does have a real cost for the estimator: the image boxes leave no gap, so box containment can never prove a point outside, and the surface resolves only to about `hull / 2^iters`.
+At 10 iterations that is roughly one pixel at a close camera.

+### The measurement trap, three times over

+A ripple or speckle metric counts high-frequency variation, and **resolving real detail raises it exactly as noise does**.
+On the fin region the score went UP from 8.4 to 34.0 when the smearing came off and the picture improved.
+The trap-channel change moved it 7.27 to 6.93 while the image changed completely.

+Two shipped changes had to be reverted because a number said they were safe:

+- **Precision guard** — a numeric model showed worst-case error dropping 138x to 2.4x.
+True, and irrelevant; it added 55% more specks.
+- **Normal smoothing at high values** — offered against a grain metric, and it smears real geometry.

+The **secant hit refinement** from the same period was checked the same way and kept: it slightly REDUCES specks, 751 to 661.

+### Hit refinement

+The hit test fires as soon as the estimate drops below the epsilon, so the reported distance is wherever the discrete steps landed rather than where the surface is.
+With a generous epsilon that quantisation shows as banding.
+The previous sample and the current one bracket the crossing, so the marcher interpolates to where the estimate would reach zero, at no extra `map()` call.
+It changes the default scene by a mean of 23.3 levels at a large epsilon — but only when steps are far apart; at a step scale of 0.145 it makes no measurable difference.

+### What was ruled out

+The estimator and the marcher were both suspected early and both cleared.

+- **The flame estimator is sound.** Against a 400,000-point ground-truth sample of the Jerusalem cube, DE/true distance has a median of **0.994** — tight, not conservative — and exceeds 1.0 in 0.01% of samples, which is consistent with finite-sample error in the ground truth rather than with a real overshoot.
+Iteration count made no difference to this.
+- **Step starvation is minor.** Instrumenting the marcher to separate rays that HIT, rays that legitimately escaped to the background, and rays that ran out of budget mid-scene: starvation is 1.8% on Folded frames, 3.5% on Menger sponge, and 0% on the flame scenes.
+- **All three gates still pass** on every operator and stack.

+So there was no estimator or marcher fault to find.
+The real gaps were the shading terms above and, separately, the complete absence of anti-aliasing.

 ## Running